HT-2/Sentiment-Analysis/README.md

 In the end, through this project, these are the key points that I  learned:
 For solving problems in natural language, data is the most important thing.
 The more data we have, the better it gets for the model to get trained since the number of features through which the model could learn potentially increases.
 I learnt that adding more layers to neural networks does not always help.
 Instead, it sometimes hurt the model’s performance.
 Therefore, one must strike a balance between the correct parameters and the number of layers and nodes.
+I also learnt that data visualization is an excellent way of getting started with the project, something that I missed in our project.